 - Can my Texas Driver's License Be Suspended for Not paying Child Support?

 - What do I do if I have overpaid child support in Texas?

 Law Office of Bryan Fagan, PLLC | Texas Adoption Lawyers

-The adoption process can be daunting at time.
-You don’t have to face it alone.
-The attorneys at The Law Office of Bryan Fagan, PLLC can help you navigate the process and create your perfect family.
+The adoption process can be daunting at times.
+You don't have to face it alone.
+The attorneys at The Law Office of Bryan Fagan, PLLC, can help you navigate the process and create your perfect family.
 If you are in the greater Houston area and are interested in learning more, contact us today to speak directly with one of our adoption attorneys about your case.

 Our Spring, Texas Adoption Lawyers are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
 Law Office of Bryan Fagan, PLLC handles Texas Adoption Cases in Spring, Texas or surrounding areas, including Harris County, including Cypress, Klein, Humble, Tomball, the FM 1960 area, North Houston; and Montgomery County, including Conroe and The Woodlands; as well as the surrounding counties of Fort Bend, Grimes, Waller, and Washington, contact us today to speak directly with one of our family law attorneys about your case.